 Why I always have my running shoes - Zermatt, Switzerland

 I always take my running shoes with me while traveling, even on a ski trip.
-You just never know when there will be a good opportunity to get out for a run.
-I was meeting some friends in Zermatt, Switzerland and arrived early afternoon into town.
+You never know when there will be a good opportunity to get out for a run.
+I was meeting friends in Zermatt, Switzerland and arrived early afternoon into town.
 They were already out on the slopes, so I decided that instead of rushing things to get skiing I’d check out the local hiking (or running) tracks.
-I had some experience seeing hiking tracks on the ski mountains in Switzerland before so figured there’d be a good chance to find some tracks here in town.
+I had experience seeing hiking tracks on the ski mountains in Switzerland before so figured there’d be a good chance to find tracks here in town.